adeeeelabbas/SongSuggestionSystem/README.md

-# SongSuggestionSystem
+🎵 Song Suggestion System

+🎯 Objective
-The Song Suggestion System is a machine learning–based recommendation engine that helps users discover songs similar to their favorite tracks.
-Instead of manually searching, users can input a song name and instantly receive personalized song recommendations based on mood, artist, and genre similarities.
+The **Song Suggestion System** is a recommendation engine designed to help users discover songs based on their interests.
+Instead of manually searching for tracks, the system suggests songs that are similar to the one selected by the user.
+This project was developed using **Machine Learning techniques** in **Jupyter Notebook**, with **Pandas** for data handling and preprocessing.

+🧩 Steps Performed
+1. Import CSV file
+2. Load dataset
+3. Preprocess data
+4. Train model
+5. Evaluate results

+🧠 Tech Stack
+- Python
+- Pandas
+- NumPy
+- Scikit-learn
+- Jupyter Notebook

+👥 Team Name
+🎧 **Songify**

+---

+## 🔗 Project Links
+-

+---

+## 💡 Example Output
+When you input a song like **“Shape of You”**, the model suggests:
+**Perfect**, **Levitating**, **Counting Stars**, **Senorita**, and **Stay** — all similar in genre or mood.

+---

+> Developed by the Songify Team 🎶